If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 It has two specialist paddles for mixing ice cream with a light texture or gelato and sorbet with a denser, silkier texture.
 Your dessert will be ready with a soft serve in around 40 minutes, or you can transfer it to the freezer for a firmer finish.

-This Cuisinart Gelato would be a fabulous extravagance, I know I’d love to receive one for Christmas!
+This Cuisinart Gelato would be a fabulous extravagance, I know I’d love to receive one!

 Novelty Gifts for Foodies

-Fancy buying something a bit more frivolous for your foodie friend this Christmas?
+Fancy buying something a bit more frivolous for your foodie friend?
 How about one of these quirky gift ideas?

 Or how about this Marshmallow toasting kit, which lets you create the campfire experience in the comfort of your own home.